Redocly/redocly-cli/docs/resources/built-in-decorators.md

       tagToHide: 'hideit'
 ```

-### clear-unused-components
+### remove-unused-components

 Remove unused components.
-A good point to use with `hide-internals` decorator.
+We recommend to use it with `hide-x-internal` decorator.